 - These menopausal related sleep problems can last beyond menopause and be compounded by age-related circadian rhythm processes that disrupt sleep

-The constant interruption to sleep and frequent awakenings leads to many women experiencing fatigue during the day.
+The constant interruption to sleep and frequently having to wake up leads many women to experience fatigue during the day.
 This can lead to an exacerbation of a woman’s existing menopausal symptoms, increasing irritability, anxiety, and depressive symptoms.

 What can we do?